mariahuipe/CourseProject/README.md

      1. Download data set
            a.
 Go here: https://dblp.org/xml/release/
            b.
 Download to the file called: 	dblp-2020-11-01.xml.gz .
               Download to same directory where you clone my git repository.
            c.
 If in Unix/OS: unzip the gz file: gunzip dblp-2020-11-01.xml.gz

-           This will create the dblp-2020-11-01.xml which is the input of the Prep-processing process.
+           This will create the dblp-2020-11-01.xml which is the input of the Pre-processing process.
            d.
 Make sure you have the dblp.dtd which was downloaded from my Git repository

       2. Run the Pre-Processing process: